tschutter/serendipity-to-tikiwiki/README.rst

 For each section, these parameters are mandatory:

 s9yDriver
-  : Type of database hosting Serendipity.
+  Type of database hosting Serendipity.
 Can be mysql, postgres, or sqlite.

 s9yHost
-  : Hostname of the machine serving the Serendipity database.
+  Hostname of the machine serving the Serendipity database.

 s9yUser
-  : Username with read access to the Serendipity database.
+  Username with read access to the Serendipity database.

 s9yPassword
-  : Password for the Serendipity database.
+  Password for the Serendipity database.

 s9yDatabase
-  : Name of the Serendipity database.
+  Name of the Serendipity database.

 s9yMarkup
-  : Markup plugin installed in Serendipity.
+  Markup plugin installed in Serendipity.
 Can be none, s9y, textile, bbcode, or textwiki.

 tikiDriver
-  : Type of database hosting Tikiwiki.
+  Type of database hosting Tiki Wiki.
 Can be mysql, postgres, or sqlite.
 (Note that tikiwiki 2.3 does not support postgres or sqlite).

 tikiHost
-  : Hostname of the machine serving the Tikiwiki database.
+  Hostname of the machine serving the Tiki Wiki database.

 tikiUser
-  : Username with write access to the Tikiwiki database.
+  Username with write access to the Tiki Wiki database.

 tikiPassword
-  : Password for the Tikiwiki database.
+  Password for the Tiki Wiki database.

 tikiDatabase
-  : Name of the Tikiwiki database.
+  Name of the Tiki Wiki database.

 tikiBlogName
-  : Name of the Tikiwiki blog to import the posts into.
+  Name of the Tiki Wiki blog to import the posts into.

 And these parameters are optional:

 skip
-  : If "1", or "True", then this section will be skipped.
+  If "1", or "True", then this section will be skipped.
 Useful for debugging purposes.

 s9yFilterAuthor
-  : If defined, only posts by this Serendipity author will be imported.
+  If defined, only posts by this Serendipity author will be imported.

 s9yFilterCategory
-  : If defined, only posts in this Serendipity category will be imported.
+  If defined, only posts in this Serendipity category will be imported.
 Use a colon to specify a sub category, like this:
   ``tom:sysadm``.
 If you specify a category filter, posts in a subcategory will not be imported.
 So a filter of ``tom`` will not